soedinglab/MMseqs2-App/docker-compose/README.md

 indexed graphs.
 The directory is mounted read-only in both the API and worker containers; gfaidx indexing must be completed before starting the server.
-`GFAIDX_TIMEOUT_SECONDS` limits each extraction's runtime, and `GFAIDX_MAX_THREADS` caps the thread count accepted from a request.
+`GFAIDX_TIMEOUT_SECONDS` limits each extraction's runtime, and `GFAIDX_THREADS` sets the server-controlled thread count used for every query and defaults to one; clients cannot select or override it.

 Each graph is registered by a JSON `<graph-id>.params` file.
 The params filename, without `.params`, is the stable ID accepted by browser requests.